 Adventures with Tappy Turtle Coloring Book Contest

-waterSmart congratulates the winners of the 16th Annual The Adventures of Tappy Turtle Coloring Book contest.
-4th and 5th-grade students were invited to draw Tappy Turtle, Cobb Water System’s water conservation mascot, demonstrating water conservation tips.
+waterSmart congratulates the winners of the 17th Annual The Adventures of Tappy Turtle Coloring Book contest.
+Fourth and fifth- grade students were invited to draw Tappy Turtle, Cobb Water System’s water conservation mascot, demonstrating water conservation tips.

 waterSmart waterArt Calendar Contest